aliasgarjh/fabric-data-agent-chat/README.md

                                 +--------------------------+
 ```

 **Flow:**
 1. User logs in via Microsoft Entra ID (MSAL) in the browser.
 2. User sends a chat message to the FastAPI server.
 3. FastAPI server uses the user's access token to call the Azure AI Agent Service agent (in Azure AI Foundry).
 4. The Azure AI Agent Service agent uses a Fabric Data Agent as a knowledge source to answer the query.
 5. The response is returned to the user in the chat UI.

+**Stateless:** No chat history or state is stored on the backend.
+Each request is processed independently.
+Redis or any caching server is NOT required.
+You do **not** need to set up or run Redis for any feature.

 ---